Quality, Patient Safety and Outcomes Research Certificate Program

 The certificate program requires a minimum of 21 term credits, including four required courses, and at least six credits of elective courses.
 All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
 The certificate program length is flexible; it varies from student to student, however, the program must be completed within three years.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcript will not indicate that the certificate was earned until the Notification of Completion has been submitted, verified by the certificate program and processed by the Registrar.

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when the courses are offered.
+Students should check the BSPH course directory to confirm when the courses are offered.
 Students should also check for pre-requisites and whether instructor consent is required.

 |Required Courses: Students must complete the following required courses|

 |PH.309.712||Assessing Health Status and Patient Outcomes (typically offered online in 3rd term)||3|